kkevinchou/KNetwork/README.md

 KNetwork
 ========

-Networking module that is intended for video game use
+Networking module intended for video game use